Ehrenfest's theorem beyond the Ehrenfest time

-\proofpart{Harmonic approximation error} The error from the harmonic approximation will be small when the spatial size of the Gaussian state is small compared to the anharmonicity of the potential $V$.
-Indeed, the only modification necessary to obtain the harmonic approximation to the dynamics involves replacing the potential with its second-order Taylor approximation, $V\to V^{[\alpha^\x,2]}$, so the error is proportional to the max leading-order (i.e., third-order) correction $\Delta x^3\JkSN{V}{3}$ at the characteristic spatial width $\Delta x\sim\|\sigma^{\x\x}\|_{\mathrm{op}}^{\frac{1}{2}}$ of the wavepacket with covariance matrix $\sigma$.
+The error from the harmonic approximation will be small when the spatial size of the Gaussian state is small compared to the anharmonicity of the potential $V$.
+Indeed, the only modification necessary to obtain the harmonic approximation to the dynamics involves replacing the potential $V$ with its second-order Taylor approximation at $x=\alpha^\x$, so the error is proportional to the max leading-order (i.e., third-order) correction $\Delta x^3\JkSN{V}{3}$ at the characteristic spatial width $\Delta x\sim\|\sigma^{\x\x}\|_{\mathrm{op}}^{\frac{1}{2}}$ of the wavepacket with covariance matrix $\sigma$.
 (The $\x\x$ superscript is used to denote the upper left block of $\sigma$.)
-More precisely, in Appendix \ref{sec:harmonic-error} we prove the bounds
+More precisely, in Methods Section~\ref{sec:harmonic-error} we prove the bounds

 where